rodrigoalvesvieira/old-blog/_posts/2011-08-14-inside-rails-31-active-record.md

 {% endhighlight %}

 There seem to have been the greatest changes in ActiveRecord 3.1 until now, be aware that more stuff may come before the final release, planned for the end of this month.

 Anyway, I''ll update this post if I find more news.
-[Follow me on Twitter] and [subscribe to the blog's feed] to get them, freshly.

 [ActiveRecord Query Interface by Patrik Naik]: http://m.onkey.org/active-record-query-interface
 [post on the general changes]: /inside-rails-31-generals
-[Follow me on Twitter]: http://twitter.com/#!/rdrgov
 [subscribe to the blog's feed]: http://www.rodrigoalvesvieira.com/atom.xml